 Merlin Mann, the productivity master who conceptualized Inbox zero, meant it to be our solution.
 This solution was meant to help us disconnect from the constant pings of incoming emails.
 But this itself has led to a few misconceptions about Inbox zero.

-It is often wrongly assumed that Inbox zero implies the number of emails in one’s inbox.
+It is often wrongly assumed that it implies the number of emails in one’s email software.
 But this couldn’t be further from the truth.
 Having zero emails is akin to deleting all emails at once.
 As impossible as that approach is, it is also highly impractical.

 Having this expectation from ourselves can set us up for disappointment.
 Keeping a goal of no emails in our inbox would require us to keep replying and deleting our emails all day.
 This can result in your email management being very stressful.
-The concept of Inbox zero understands this and hence does not need you to get your inbox to zero emails.
+The concept of knowing about Inbox zero understands this and hence does not need you to get an empty mailbox.

 2. Constantly managing your emails

 Achieving the dream of inbox zero is a dream for most of us, but this dream is very easy to achieve.
-But some do still think that email management is a matter of micro managing your emails.
+But some do still think that email management is a matter of micromanaging your emails.
 It is often said that reaching this dream requires constant vigilance of your emails.
-But this is not what Merlin Mann intends.
+But this is not what Merlin Mann intends when he talks about inbox zero.

 3. It’s all about folders and labels

-Email management is so much more beyond folders and labels.
+Email management is so much more than folders and labels.
 Though these tools help in efficient email management, they are not the whole and sole.
-Focusing only on creating folders and labels is not the solution to efficient email management.
+Focusing only on creating folders and labels is not the solution to know more about inbox zero.

 Over categorizing one’s email inbox can make your email management a much more tedious task.
 Though separating one’s emails into folders can seem like an efficient email management technique, too many categories can spell trouble.